-The big family of the beautiful Mrs. Ramsay stays during the summer in their their guest-house on the island Skye.
+The big family of the beautiful Mrs. Ramsay stays during the summer in their guest-house on the island Skye.
 The family Ramsay and a few other guests consisting of the frustrated artist Lily Briscoe, the obsessed student Charles Tansley and the two lovers Paul and Minta are charmed by the motherly love of Mrs. Ramsay.
 James Ramsay, their son wanted so badly to go to the Lighthouse but his philosophical father thwarts him every time.
 After a few years when a lot happened to the family Ramsay, James is able to make his long wanted trip to the lighthouse.

 To the Lighthouse is classified as a modern story and contains lots of elements of the literary style.
 First of all, one cannot describe this book as an eventful story.
 It’s quite the opposite by any means that memories and thoughts play an important role throughout the whole story.
 I never read a book almost completely written in stream of consciousness so it was quite a challenge.
 Besides, not only the main characters’ memories were given but one could also read the other characters’ memories which in literary terms is named multiperspectivism.
 Though I found it intriguing to know the characters’ thoughts I really missed some thrilling adventures.
 This subjectivism and perspectivism contribute to the label of modernism To the Lighthouse is given.